 Actually, this tool doesn’t seem to be very different from Tableau or Microsoft Power BI, but its augmented intelligence feature makes it rather special.
-Considering community trends, user feedback and other important factors, Qlik delivers more relevant insights.
+Considering community trends, user feedback, and other important factors, Qlik delivers more relevant insights.

 The basic package can be tried for free, but if you need something more serious, you will have to pay.
 Diverse training options are provided, so you will be able to learn how to use Qlik.

 Sisense is an end-to-end business intelligence platform covering the needs of diverse industries and departments.
 Perfectly suitable for business teams, product teams and enterprises, this tool allows simplifying complex data from different sources.
-It is also possible to build interactive dashboards here and monitor them in real time thanks to live connections to the data.
+It is also possible to build interactive dashboards here and monitor them in real-time thanks to live connections to the data.
 By the way, dashboards can be accessed from any device.

 Over 10,000 users and brands are already using Sisense, and you can join them.
 However, the pricing rates are not specified — they depend on certain factors, so you will have to contact Sisense to learn more.
-The free trial is available.
+A free trial is available.
 And regarding the support, everything is okay here.